eddyg023/eddyg023.github.io/aboutme.md

 ### Education

-- Tech Elevator
+- **Tech Elevator, New York, NY
     - December 2023 - August 2024
     -  Attended a 30-week full-stack coding boot camp learning how to create dynamic web-based software systems using Java providing 800+ hours of development education and application.

--  Stony Brook University, Stony Brook, NY
+-  **Stony Brook University, Stony Brook, NY
     - August 2020 - May 2024
     - Graduated with a Bachelor's in Arts and Sciences, Majoring in Economics